 Budget-friendly and ready to make your day easier, our 1-Bowl Super Simple Chickpea Salad is a dreamy kind of dish.
 It’s creamy, tangy, stuffable, spreadable, and dare I say, spectacular!

-In my mind, easy to prepare recipes like this 1-Bowl Super Simple Chickpea Salad saved my life.
+Easy to prepare recipes like this 1-Bowl Super Simple Chickpea Salad are lifesavers.
 Not to be dramatic or anything!

 When I began following a plant-based diet, I was intimidated by the new way of thinking about food.
 And recipes that kept things simple made all the difference.
 During those early days of navigating the path towards a plant-based lifestyle, I was more than just a little bit scared!

 - I was afraid I wouldn’t be able to come up with foods my family and I would like to eat.

 - And for some odd reason, I imagined us eating only salad for the rest of our lives.
 That thought terrified me!

 - Finally, the thought of not being able to hit the drive-through for a quick dinner on days when I felt too tired to cook was utterly terrifying!
 As much as I enjoy cooking, even a flavor goddess foodie like me needs a break!

 Fortunately, love came along, in the form of a library book, and gently led me where I needed to go!